MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-vat-return-submission.md

 This step consists of the **NO VAT Validation** sequence, which includes the following actions:

-- **NO VAT Send validation request** – This action transfers the mvamelding.xml file to the Tax Administration API, receives the valideringsresultat.xml file that contains the results of the business validation that is performed on the mvamelding.xml file, and attaches the valideringsresultat.xml file to the electronic message.
+- **NO VAT Send validation request** – This action transfers the `mvamelding.xml` file to the Tax Administration API, receives the `valideringsresultat.xml` file that contains the results of the business validation that is performed on the `mvamelding.xml` file, and attaches the `valideringsresultat.xml` file to the electronic message.
-- **NO VAT Import validation response** – This action parses information from the valideringsresultat.xml file and updates the status of the electronic message.
+- **NO VAT Import validation response** – This action parses information from the `valideringsresultat.xml` file and updates the status of the electronic message.
 If the business validation that the Tax Administration performs is passed, this action updates the status to **NO VAT Return validation passed successfully**.
-If errors are identified during the business validation, this action updates the status to **NO VAT Error VAT return validation**, applies an Extensible Stylesheet Language Transformations (XSLT) transformation to the valideringsresultat.xml file, and attaches the transformed file to the action log for the record so that the user can review it further.
+If errors are identified during the business validation, this action updates the status to **NO VAT Error VAT return validation**, applies an Extensible Stylesheet Language Transformations (XSLT) transformation to the `valideringsresultat.xml` file, and attaches the transformed file to the action log for the record so that the user can review it further as `valideringsresultat_transformed.html` file attached to the action log for **NO VAT Import validation response** action.
 - **NO VAT Generate request for instance** – This action prepares a request for the next step in the process, [Submit the VAT return](#submit-vat-return).

 Follow these steps to validate the VAT return in the Tax Administration web service.